 Trout Reel Buying Guide

-The best reel for trout fishing will generally be a rated for line in the 2 to 8 lbs range, unless of course you trolling for lake trout which would require a much bigger trolling reel.
+A good reel for trout fishing will generally be rated for line in the 2 to 8 lbs range, unless of course you trolling for lake trout which would require a much bigger trolling reel.

 The usual line strength used should be some where in the range of 2 to 6 lbs for monofilament as a reference.
-If however you are fishing on larger faster rivers then an 8 lb main line and a 6 or 4 lb leader may be best.
+If however you are fishing on larger faster rivers then an 8 lb main line and a 6 or 4 lb leader.

 Smaller lures and bait rigs will always excel when used with light line on a decent trout fishing reel.